webstersx/DataStructures/README.md

 # Data Structures
 A Swift 2.0 implementation of Data Structures described in [Algorithms 4th Edition (R. Sedgewick &amp; K. Wayne)](http://algs4.cs.princeton.edu/home/)

-A rough idea of what will be implemented (or build upon other data structures):
+A rough idea of what will be implemented (or built upon other data structures):
 - Linked List
 - Bag
 - Queue